-Option Name Description -S Start date Beginning date used to find active reserve list.
-NOTE: If only one of these is present, use the current date as the other.
-If neither are provided the system uses the current date as the start date and an open ended end date. -е End date End date used to find active reserve list.
-NOTE: If only one of these is present, use the current date as the other.
+Option Name Description -S Start date NOTE: If only one of these is present, use the current date as the other.
+If neither are provided the system uses the current date as the start date and an open ended end date. -e End date NOTE: If only one of these is present, use the current date as the other.
 If neither are provided the system uses the current date as the start date and the an open ended end date. -i Operator id (R) Operator id of person running the batch job. -L Location code (R) This is the location code of the circulation desk that is the create and pickup locations for the holds that the job creates.
-Location codes with spaces must be entered with quo- tation marks to process successfully as in the following: Pcircjob -j41 -i operator99 - L "Course Reserves" - s 2008-12-29 -e 2008-12-31
+Location codes with spaces must be entered with quo- tation marks to process successfully as in the following: Pcircjob -j41 -i operator99 -L "Course Reserves" -s 2008-12-29 -e 2008-12-31

 Option Name Description -D Due Date This sets the due date for recalled items.
-If not pro- vided, the system uses the recall rules defined in the System Administration module.
-See the Voyager Sys- tem Administration User's Guide for more information. -P Print Location Code This is the print location code used when generating recall notices.
+If not provided, the system uses the recall rules defined in the System Administration module.
+See the Voyager System Administration User's Guide for more information. -P -P Print Location Code This is the print location code used when generating recall notices.
 It must be a valid print location.
 If specified, a recall notice is appended to the current crcnotes..inp file, where the is the print location code of the print location given.
 If not specified, notices are produced after running Circ- job 3.
 See the Voyager Reporter User's Guide for more information about creating input files for circulation.